2025 Carlton Football Club season: Finals

 The elimination final saw Carlton its first finals match since the curtailed 2020 season, against West Coast playing its first ever finals match; in heavy rain, Carlton held a slim lead at half time before kicking 6.2 (38) to 0.1 (1) in the third quarter, ultimately winning by 41 points.
 In the semi-final against Hawthorn, Carlton scored 4.7 (31) to no score in a dominant first quarter and was never seriously challenged from there, winning by 46 points.
+The preliminary final against Brisbane was a close contest through the first half, Carlton 3.0 (18) trailing Brisbane 3.5 (23) at half time, before Brisbane kicked 6.1 (37) to 1.0 (6) in the third quarter and went on to win by 35 points.